shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Miko gives a thumbs up.

-The party gets to the southgate of Waterdeep.
+The party arrived at the south gate of Waterdeep.
 Robert heads in without stopping at the guards, showing a pass, or anything.

 “Who is this guy?”
 Larkwren asked.
 “And why was he out in the woods where wolves could get him?”